Managing a personal budget (including Direct payments)

 - a carer

-- the parent of a disabled child.
+- the parent of a child with a disability.

-Appointing a ‘suitable person’
+Appointing a suitable person

 - anyone currently caring for you

-- anyone who has been named by you as someone to be consulted about becoming a suitable person or about related matters, such as your personal welfare
+- anyone who has been named by you as someone to be consulted about becoming a suitable person

 A suitable person must: